Openmesh-Network/openmesh-collectors/CONTRIBUTING.md

 Both HTTP and Websockets are required.

+Additionally, in `config.ini`, you'll want to set `num_replications` to be equal to the number of brokers you have running.
+Most likely, in a local development environment, you'll only be running 1.
+If `num_replications` is greater than the number of brokers, an error will be thrown as the program will be unable to create the necessary Kafka topics.

 Symbols take the form of `<base>.<quote>`, e.g. `BTC.USD`, `ETH.USD`, `BTC.EUR` for spots, and `<base>.<quote>-PERP` for perpetual futures, e.g. `BTC.USDT-PERP`.
 L3 Atom supports every symbol listed on the given exchanges.

 The entry point for running the application is `runner.py`, which can be used in of the following ways: